GuduleLapointe/w4os/readme.txt

   - [grid-info] instead of [gridinfo]
   - [grid-status] instead of [gridstatus]
   - [avatar-profile] instead of [gridprofile]
-  - Old shortcodes are kept for backwards compatibility
+  - Legacy shortcodes kept for backwards compatibility
 * added warning when attempting to edit profile page (or any page generated by w4os) with Divi Builder.
 * prettier and more efficient db credentials options in settings page (getting ready for optimized use in the future)